We’re transferring the administration of our personal investing business to Fidelity.

 - Matured Fixed Term Deposit Investment (whether you originally invested through an ISA or an Investment Account)

-Over the next few weeks, we will be sending all our personal investing customers an information pack with full details of our proposals.
+Over the last few months, we have been sending all our personal investing customers an important information pack with full details of our proposals.
 If you’re affected by this transfer, please ensure you read the information pack you receive carefully before you respond to us, so that you can make an informed decision about the future of your investment(s).
 If you have more than one product transferring to Fidelity, you may receive more than one information pack from us.
 Please read all the letters you receive about the proposed transfer because you may be affected differently depending on the type of investment you hold.

 From the date of the transfer, Fidelity will administer your investment(s), including any cash holdings you have.

 Importantly, if you currently invest in any Legal & General funds, the proposed transfer will in no way affect the management of these underlying funds which will continue to be managed by Legal & General following the transfer.

 Why is Legal & General doing this?

 Who is Fidelity?

 Will you still be able to use Legal & General's online account management facility?